 There is, however, the potential of nerve damage when done as a full-thickness resection.
 Another drawback is that this method doesn’t address the hyperpigmentation of the labial edge and if too much tension is applied then there is a risk of wound separation.

-As a labiaplasty expert, Dr Turner is an experienced specialist plastic surgeon who uses the most current techniques and surgical protocols.
-To reduce the risk of tissue damage and minimize scars.
+With expertise in Labiaplasty and Clitoral Hood Reduction surgeries, Dr Turner is an experienced specialist plastic surgeon who uses the most current techniques and surgical protocols.
+To reduce the risk of tissue damage and minimise possible scarring.

 Recovery after Clitoral Hood Reduction